mesaguy/ansible-hashicorp/README.md

     hashicorp_install_vault_ssh_helper: true
     hashicorp_install_waypoint: true

+### HashiCorp ZIP file installs

+By default, this role installs HashiCorp's ZIP files containing pre-compiled binaries using the variables below

-By default, software is installed to this base directory.
+Software is installed to this base directory.
 For instance, the consul version 1.0.0 binary would be installed to /opt/hashicorp/consul/1.0.0/consul

     hashicorp_base_dir: /opt/hashicorp